-- If you currently pay a Part D late enrollment penalty and become eligible for Extra Help during the year, you'd be able to stop paying your penalty. - If you lose Extra Help, you may be subject to the Part D late enrollment penalty if you go 63 days or more in a row without Part D or other creditable drug coverage.
+- If PEEHIP currently pays the Part D late enrollment penalty and you become eligible for "Extra Help" during the year, PEEHIP would no longer pay your penalty. - If you ever lose your low income subsidy "Extra Help", you would be subject to the monthly Part D late enrollment penalty if you have ever gone without creditable prescription drug coverage for 63 days or more.
+You can find out more about the "Extra Help".

-Find out more about Extra Help in Chapter 2, Section 7.
+You can find out more about the "Extra Help" program in Chapter 2, Section 7.